Career and Technology Studies

 To visit our CTS websites click here

 CTS courses are taught in a module format where students are required to complete a number of tasks (Module Learner Expectations, MLE) in order to earn specific credits.
 Students may earn from 5 to 7 credits in each depending on their level of proficiency in the CTS courses.

-Construction Technologies: Construction Technologies introduces students to the principles and processes involved in construction and manufacturing industries.
+Construction Technologies introduces students to the principles and processes involved in construction and manufacturing industries.
 Emphasis is place on safe and responsible operation of machines and equipment.
-This is a hands on course that requires students to competently complete their projects and increase their knowledge and skill level.
+This is a hands-on course that requires students to competently complete their projects and increase their knowledge and skill level.
 Courses offered are Construction Technologies 10, 20 and 30.

-Mechanics: Mechanics is designed to provide students with an opportunity to develop safe work habits and the basic skills needed to work in an Automotive Service Shop.
+Mechanics is designed to provide students with an opportunity to develop safe work habits and the basic skills needed to work in an Automotive Service Shop.
 Whether you are planning a career in the industry or simply want to be an informed owner, Mechanics is an excellent opportunity for all students.
-Courses offered are Mechanics 10, 20 and 30.
+Courses offered are Mechanics 10, 20, 20 Extended and 30, 30 Extended.